Virtual Doors Open Day

 You can change the cut style and difficulty level on the site if they’re proving to be just a bit too tricky, or if you’d like to make them a little bit more challenging.

 What’s involved in the daily work of a Justice of the Peace, Sheriff, Senator or Tribunals President?
 Where do they work, what legal activities are they involved in, and what are the limits of their powers?
-Find out more about the work of all levels of the Scottish judiciary in this online quiz.
+Find out more about the work of all levels of the Scottish judiciary.

 A historic building right in the heart of Edinburgh’s Old Town, Parliament House is well known for the grand space of Parliament Hall, and its imposing stained glass windows and graceful statutes.